 foo-tp.appspot.com, the service account is

 airflowUri information in the environment details.

 Cloud Composer integrates with Stackdriver for monitoring and logging, so you have a central place view of all Airflow service and workflow logs.
 Because of the streaming nature of Stackdriver Logging, you can view the logs that the Airflow scheduler and workers emit immediately instead of waiting for Airflow logging module synchronization.
-And because the Stackdriver logs for Cloud Composer are based on google-fluentd, you have access to all logs the the scheduler and worker containers produce.
+And because the Stackdriver logs for Cloud Composer are based on google-fluentd, you have access to all logs the scheduler and worker containers produce.
 These logs greatly improve debugging and contain useful system-level and Airflow dependency information.